cinchy-co/Documentation/data-syncs/building-data-syncs/README.md

 #### **Info Tab**

 The **Info Tab** has fundamental details about your data sync, such as its name and access controls.
 You must add a name and select an Admin Group.
-You can also [use variables(advanced-settings/variables.md)] for advanced functionality.
-[Learn about Variables](advanced-settings/variables.md).
+You can also [use variables](advanced-settings/variables.md) for advanced functionality.
 <figure><img src="../../.gitbook/assets/image (680).png" alt=""><figcaption>Image 3: Working with the Info Tab</figcaption></figure>

 #### **Source Tab**